oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

     ```
     <copy>
-    select description, vector_embedding(minilm_l12_v2 using description as data)
+    SELECT description, VECTOR_EMBEDDING(minilm_l12_v2 USING description AS data)
-    from parks fetch first 1 rows only;
+    FROM parks
+    FETCH FIRST 1 ROWS ONLY;
     </copy>
     ```